trevormcguire/Deep-Learning-From-Scratch/README.md

 # Deep-Learning-From-Scratch
-Neural Networks with Numpy only
+Neural Networks with NumPy only